 A minimum of 65 college level credits by start of program

-Completed four BASW prerequisite courses with a 2.0 ("C") grade or higher in each course.
+Completed two BASW prerequisite courses with a 2.0 ("C") grade or higher in each course.
 These courses do NOT have to be completed at time of application, but must be completed before you start the program in September.

-We require one course in each of the following categories: Human Biology, Psychology, Sociology, Economics or Political Science.
-All the course numbers listed below are UW courses (with the exception of ECON 100).
+We require one introductory course in each of the following categories: Psychology and Sociology.
+Introductory courses refer to all 100 and 200 level psychology and sociology courses at UW.
 The Equivalency Guide shows how courses from a Washington State community or technical college will transfer to the UW.

 Note that transfer courses listed as 1XX or 2XX do not necessarily satisfy the BASW prerequisites, though they are accepted as general transfer credit.
 See details here.
 If you have questions about how credits will transfer from a four-year or out-of-state college or university, contact Nicole Guenther.